On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

-Our analysis requires some structural assumptions on the group action of \(\cG\) on \(\cY\), which we present below.
+Our analysis rests on some structural assumptions on the group actions of \(\cG\) on \(\cY\), described below.

 \begin{assumption}[Group structure and action] We assume $\cG$ is a finite non-abelian simple group that acts simply transitively on the set $\cY$, which implies that there is a bijective correspondence between group elements and states, such that $|\cG| = |\cY| = d$.
-We focus on the asymptotic regime where the state space scales ($d \rightarrow \infty$). \end{assumption}
+We focus on the asymptotic regime where the state-space size tends to infinity, i.e., $d\rightarrow \infty$. \end{assumption}

-\begin{remark} Due to the inherent mixing properties of non-abelian groups~\citep{Larsen2007WordMA}, different sequences of operations rarely lead to the same state unless the sequences are identical.
-However, in abelian groups, composing the same operations in different orders yields the same result.
-Requiring the group to be non-abelian reduces this type of shortcut solutions and leads to cleaner analysis. \end{remark}